vcl-ln/vcl-ln.github.io/index.md

 The Visual Cognition Lab is also part of the [Cognitive Science Group](https://cognitive-science.group/) at the Psychology department at Lingnan University.

+<a text-align: center; href="http://eepurl.com/iTdTeM">Click here to subscribe our latest news and new study recruitment!</a>

 {% include section.html %}

 {% capture text %}